Christian Devotion: How to Build a Strong Relationship With God

 3. Seek the Truth and Practice God’s Word in All Things

-The most crucial things for Christians to maintain a normal relationship with God is to seek the truth when they encounter issues and to practice in accordance with His word.
+The most crucial thing for us to maintain a normal relationship with God is to seek the truth when we encounter issues and to practice in accordance with His word.
 But in life, when we encounter issues, we often rely on our own experiences or we employ human means to handle them, or we deal with them according to our own preferences.
 We very seldom quieten ourselves before God and seek the truth, or deal with the issue in accordance with God’s will.
 This causes us to lose many opportunities to practice the truth, and we grow further and further away from God.
 God’s word says, “No matter what you are doing, no matter how big the matter is, and regardless of whether you are fulfilling your duty in God’s family, or whether it is your private matter, you must consider whether this matter conforms with God’s will, and whether this matter is something a person with humanity should do.
-If you seek the truth in everything this way, then you are a person who truly believes in God” (“Seeking God’s Will Is for the Sake of Practicing the Truth”).
-“If you continue in my word, then are you my disciples indeed” (John 8:31).
+If you seek the truth in everything this way, then you are a person who truly believes in God” (“Seeking God’s Will Is for the Sake of Practicing the Truth” in Records of Talks of Christ of the Last Days).
+“If you continue in My word, then are you My disciples indeed” (John 8:31).
 God’s words show us a clear path.
 Whether we are doing work in the church or handling issues that we have encountered in our lives, we must always seek the truth and understand God’s will, see how to handle the matter in a way that meets God’s requirements, use the truth to resolve all the problems we may encounter and maintain our normal relationship with God.

-4. Come Before God and Reflect on Yourself Every Day, and Maintain Your Close Relationship With God
+4. Come Before God and Reflect on Yourself Every Day, and Maintain Your Normal Relationship With God

 Jehovah God said: “Consider your ways” (Haggai 1:7).
 From God’s words, we can see that reflecting on ourselves is so necessary for our life entry!
 Through reflection, we can see that we have so many shortcomings and that we fall way too short of God’s required criteria.
 The motivation to pursue the truth therefore arises in us, we resolve to forsake our flesh and we do our utmost to practice in accordance with God’s word.
 In this way, we take heed to act in accordance with God’s requirements in our practical experiences, we practice God’s word, and our relationship with God becomes increasingly normal.
-For example, those of us who serve as leaders in the church see that it says in the Bible: “Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; Neither as being lords over God’s heritage, but being ensamples to the flock” (1 Peter 5:2–3).
-Therefore, we should engage in self-reflection when we are shepherding our brothers and sisters, and ask ourselves: Are we taking care to testify to the Lord’s words and to His will, and leading our brothers and sisters before God, or are we saying high-sounding, meaningless things when we give sermons in order to show off, and preaching letters and doctrines to make our brothers and sisters worship us and look up to us?
-When brothers and sisters make reasonable suggestions to us, do we reflect on our own problems or do we refuse to accept their suggestions, to the point where we even make excuses and try to vindicate ourselves?
+For example, those of us who serve as church leaders see that it says in the Bible: “Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; Neither as being lords over God’s heritage, but being ensamples to the flock” (1 Peter 5:2–3).
+Therefore, we should engage in self-reflection and ask ourselves: Are we taking care to testify to God’s words and to His will, and leading others before God, or are we saying high-sounding, meaningless things when we give sermons in order to show off, and preaching letters and doctrines to make others worship us and look up to us?
+When others make reasonable suggestions to us, do we reflect on our own problems or do we refuse to accept their suggestions, to the point where we even make excuses and try to vindicate ourselves?
 Through self-reflection, we can see that there are still many areas in our service to God in which we are rebellious, and that we still possess many corrupt dispositions that require us to persistently seek the truth in order for them to be resolved.
-In this way, we can conduct ourselves humbly, we can seek God’s will more in our work, and we can lead our brothers and sisters in accordance with God’s requirements.
+In this way, we can conduct ourselves humbly, we can seek God’s will more in our work, and we can lead others in accordance with God’s requirements.
 If we are unable to frequently come before God and reflect on ourselves, then we will fail to recognize our own corruptions and shortcomings and will still believe ourselves to be people in pursuit of the truth.
 We will therefore be content with standing still and will refuse to make any further progress, and we will become more and more arrogant and self-righteous, believing ourselves to be after God’s heart.
 In actual fact, however, our actions and behavior will be unacceptable to God, and God will detest us.
 It can therefore be seen that frequently engaging in self-reflection is very important and that one’s practice of the truth is built upon the foundation of knowing oneself.
 Only by having true knowledge of one’s own corruptions and shortcomings can remorse then arise, and one will then become willing to pursue the truth and practice God’s words.
 Self-reflection is so very beneficial to our life progression, and it is the indispensable key to us drawing closer to God.

 There are many ways to reflect on ourselves: We can reflect on ourselves in the light of God’s words; we can reflect on ourselves in the mistakes that we make in our daily lives; others pointing out our shortcomings and corruptions is even more so an excellent opportunity to reflect on ourselves; furthermore, when we see the mistakes made by those around us, we can also reflect on ourselves, take their mistakes as a warning, learn the lessons and be benefited by them, and so on.
 Self-reflection is not limited to the daytime or the nighttime.
 At any time and in any place, we can pray to God in our hearts, reflect on and know our own corruptions, and we can seek God’s will and requirements within His words, and repent in time.
 However, before we go to bed each night, we should reflect on and summarize all that we did that day, and we will then be able to have a clearer grasp of our states and know what things we have not yet got right.
 Once we start doing this, our pursuit will be more directional and will be more beneficial to establishing a normal relationship with God.